megalinee/Streamdeck-govee-controller/README.md

 })

 GoveeClient.getDevices().then(data => console.log(data))
 Once you run this, you should see something like the response below in your console.
-The MAC address is in the "device" field and the model is in the "model" field.
+The MAC address is in the "device" field and the model is in the "model" field, insert those in the according fields in the main.js file.

 {
   devices: [